rust-lang/rustc-dev-guide/src/part-5-intro.md

 It's often useful to think of compilers as being composed of a _frontend_ and a _backend_  (though in rustc, there's not a sharp line between frontend and backend).
-The _frontend_ is responsible for taking raw source code, checking it for correctness, and getting it into a format usable by the backend.
-For rustc, this format is the MIR.
-The _backend_ refers to the parts of the compiler that turn rustc's MIR into actual executable code (e.g. an ELF or EXE binary) that can run on a processor.
-All of the previous chapters deal with rustc's frontend.
+The _frontend_ is responsible for taking raw source code, checking it for correctness, and getting it into a format from which we can generate code.
+For rustc, we typically consider MIR to be this format (though arguably, one could consider LLVM IR to be this format).
+The _backend_ refers to the parts of the compiler that produce actual executable code (e.g. an ELF or EXE binary) that can run on a processor.
+All of the previous chapters deal with rustc's "frontend".

-rustc's backend does the following:
+rustc's "backend" does the following:

 0. First, we need to collect the set of things to generate code for.
 In particular, we need to find out which concrete types to substitute for